 Fairfield Glade is home to five championship golf courses to challenge every player.
 Stonehenge hosts the city’s Women’s Open and Men’s Senior Open.
 Lake Tansi Village hosts the Tennessee Men’s Team Championship.
 The Jack Nicklaus-designed Bear Trace at Cumberland Mountain State Park combines a winding mountain brook, mature pinewood forest and astounding views.

 Crossville, a prime tourist location, offers much more than golf.
-Southern charm, beautiful country scenery and small town atmosphere await.
+Southern charm, beautiful country scenery and small town heritage such as the Homestead Tower Museum await.
 Shopping abounds, from the Crossville Outlet Mall and antique shops to the Crossville Depot.
 Outdoor beauty beckons with the Cumberland Trail, Black Mountain, Obed River Park, Ozone Falls and Cumberland Mountain State Park.
 Wander beautiful nature trails, and enjoy the tranquility of the Cumberland Plateau.

 A combination of restored buildings and new businesses in Crossville Courthouse Square gives visitors a feel of the town’s history and energy.
 Pay tribute to our armed forces at the Military Memorial Museum, displaying uniforms, photographs and other artifacts from the Civil War, World War I, World War II, Korean, Vietnam, Desert Storm and Iraq wars.
 The museum also features items from Camp Crossville, the German prisoner of war camp in operation during World War II.